I ran to the fridge and pulled out an egg

 - Egging is commonly used in some kind of protests, especially for public/private buildings.

-- In some parts of the world like Latin America, this is a tactic used by delinquents to steal people on cars or to steal cars, throwing eggs to the windshields, so the driver uses the cleaner, making worse the stain and necessarily stopping the vehicle to clean it manually, occasion used by the delinquents to take over the car or the driver.
+- In some parts of the world like Latin America, this is a tactic used by delinquents to abduct drivers or steal cars.
+They would throw eggs at the windshields, the driver would uses the cleaner, making the stain worse and having to stop the vehicle to clean it manually.
+The delinquents would then carjack or kidnap the driver.

 - In 2014, Justin Bieber had to pay over $80,000 in restitution after he egged a neighbor's mansion.
 (And at that he was lucky; the eggs did enough damage to the mansion he could have been charged with a felony, instead of a misdemeanor.)